mP1/j2cl-maven-plugin/Readme.md

 ## classpath-required

 A list of artifacts that will be added to all classpaths.
 The first entry will be used as the bootstrap archive.
 If a dependency is present here but absent in `javascript-source-required` then it will never appear when js files are required.

-The snippet below is a good starting point and forcibly includes a few minimally required artifacts.
+The snippet below is a good starting point and forcibly includes a few required artifacts.

 ```xml
 <classpath-required>